cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/workflow.rst

    * - ``<limit>``
      - The number of the records to compare against (before and after) the run
    * - ``<interval>``
-     - The time interval with which to space out the runs before and after
+     - The time interval with which to space out the runs before and after, with units

 If the query was successful, the body will contain a JSON structure of statistics.